The Student Experience

 Equipment & Tack

-Riders bring their own helmets & boots, plus show clothes when applicable.
+Riders bring their own helmets & boots.
 Personal saddles are optional (provided they fit school horses).
-All remaining tack is provided.

 Horse Shows